What to Do

 The long winter months rewards fishermen with some of the best bass fishing around.
 This is also an ideal time to take a kayak cruise along the meandering waterways.
 Throughout the year, enjoy the treasures of the California Delta and find back-road adventures framed by beautiful 360-degree views.

-With over 1,000 miles of navigable waterways the California Delta is a watersports paradise.
+With over hundreds of miles of navigable waterways the California Delta is a watersports paradise.
 It’s the perfect place to explore nature and the Delta’s unique landscapes, gain some serenity, and have a little fun.
 Come grab some California lifestyle.

 Among the many attractions in the Delta are the museums that tell the stories of the people who first located this precious piece of California, and the galleries that expose visitors to the many ways in which local artists experience their home.

 Love our feathered friends?
-The California Delta is home to hundreds of different species making it an amazing place for bird watching.
+Then visit the California Delta!
+It’s home to hundreds of different bird species making it an amazing place for bird watching.

 Cycling may be the next best thing to flying, and is a great way to get in touch with the nature that surrounds you.
 Set off on an adventure and explore the Delta on a bicycle…maybe even one built for two.